ric2b/Vivaldi-browser/chromium/docs/adding_to_third_party.md

 Non-Googlers can email one of the people in [//third_party/OWNERS](../third_party/OWNERS) for help.

-* Make sure you have the approval from Chrome Eng Review as mentioned [above](#before-you-start).
+* Make sure you have the approval from Chrome ATLs as mentioned [above](#before-you-start).
 * Get security@chromium.org (or chrome-security@google.com, Google-only)
   approval.
 Email the list with relevant details and a link to the CL.